hfinkel/lfort/docs/UsersManual.rst

 Controlling Diagnostics via Pragmas
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clang can also control what diagnostics are enabled through the use of pragmas in the source code.
+LFort can also control what diagnostics are enabled through the use of pragmas in the source code.
 This is useful for turning off specific warnings in a section of source code.
-Clang supports GCC's pragma for compatibility with existing source code, as well as several extensions.
+LFort supports GCC's pragma for compatibility with existing source code, as well as several extensions.

 The pragma may control any warning that can be used from the command line.
 Warnings may be set to ignored, warning, error, or fatal.
-The following example code will tell Clang or GCC to ignore the -Wall
+The following example code will tell LFort or GCC to ignore the -Wall
 warnings:

 .. code-block:: c

   #pragma GCC diagnostic ignored "-Wall"

-In addition to all of the functionality provided by GCC's pragma, Clang also allows you to push and pop the current warning state.
+In addition to all of the functionality provided by GCC's pragma, LFort also allows you to push and pop the current warning state.
 This is particularly useful when writing a header file that will be compiled by other people, because you don't know what warning flags they build with.